United Kingdom insolvency law: Voidable preferences

 A stricter regime exists for floating charges under IA 1986 section 245 that could prejudice other creditors in the run up to insolvency.
 Any floating charge created up to one year before the onset of insolvency is avoidable at the company's instance if new money was not advanced to the company in return.
 So a company cannot grant a floating charge to a creditor to secure past advances made by that creditor, unless given at least "at the same time".
 In Re Shoe Lace Ltd Hoffmann J held that £350,000 advanced in April and May was not close enough to a floating charge created in July to be considered "at the same time".
 The floating charge could not secure those amounts.
-Because the context of the legislation was a business one, and in view of the fact that floating charges can be registered up to 21 days after their creation, a few months was far too long.
+Because the context of the legislation was a business one, and as floating charges can be registered up to 21 days after their creation, a few months was far too long.
 Second 245 only rescinds the charge, and not the debt itself, which remains in effect as before.
 Yet the creditor becomes unsecured and ranks alongside other creditors.
 Banks operating accounts for companies in overdraft have an advantage in this respect.
 Re Yeovil Glove Co Ltd held that if the overall level of debt remains the same, before and after a floating charge is created, and if money turns over by payments of the company in and withdrawals out, the bank's continued extension of credit will continually "harden" their floating charge.
 Although Yeovil Glove Co Ltd was always indebted to the bank before a floating charge was created, and was indebted at the point of insolvency, because it had deposited and withdrawn a greater amount, the bank's floating charge was considered secure.
 Finally, the Companies Act 2006 section 874 stipulates that any charge, including a floating charge, that is not registered is considered void.
 This simple provision encourages a transparency of security interests, at least if creditors are in a position to check the register.